Next.js vs WordPress SEO

 Key Takeaways

-Rankings correlate: Google favors fast sites with good Core Web Vitals
+Rankings correlate — Google favors fast sites with good Core Web Vitals scores.

-Control is power: Next.js gives you direct control over SEO signals
+Control is power — Next.js gives you direct control over every SEO signal.

-Maintenance: WordPress needs plugin updates.
+Maintenance — WordPress needs constant plugin updates.
 Next.js just needs code updates.

 Ready to Migrate Your Blog?

 Already using WordPress?
-Next.js migration pays off in 6 months through better rankings.
+Migrating to Next.js pays off in 6 months through better rankings, faster load times, and full SEO control.